tsamanis/LightShowTeslaACDC/README.md

 # AC-DC Thunderstruck
 AC-DC well known ThunderStruck.
 Duration was limited to 1:04.
+Various timigs tracks added with the help of Audacity

 FSEQ valided:
 Found 3236 frames, step time of 20 ms for a total duration of 0:01:04.720000.